eagle840/killercoda-labs/ELK/step3.md

 ## basic setup

-Using the same 'Dev Tool'
+Using the same 'Dev Tool' in the web GUI

 create an index  `PUT favorite_candy`{{copy}}